4 Simple linear regression

 • Do the observations in the data represent the population of interest, or are there biases in the data that could limit conclusions drawn from the analysis?

 Mathematical equations or statistical software can be used to fit a linear regression model between any two quantitative variables.
-It is upon the judgment of the analyst to determine if it is reasonable to proceed with a linear regression model or if doing so might result in misleading conclusions about the data.
+Therefore it is upon the judgment of the data scientist to determine if it is reasonable to proceed with a linear regression model or if doing so might result in misleading conclusions about the data.
+If the answer is “no” to any of the questions above, consider if a different analysis technique is better for the data, or proceed with caution if using regression.
+If we proceed with regression, be transparent about some of the limitations of the conclusions.

 Specifically for the movie scores analysis, the estimated regression equation is

-In this equation 32.3155 is β^0, the estimated value for the intercept, 0.5187 is β^1, the estimated value for the slope β1, and audience^i is the expected audience score when the critics score is equal to criticsi.
-Notice that and do not have have error terms.
-The output from the regression equation is the expected mean value of the response for a given value of the predictor.
+In this equation 32.316 is β^0, the estimated value for the intercept, 0.519 is β^1, the estimated value for the slope β1, and audience_score^i is the expected audience score when the critics score is equal to critics_scorei.
+Notice that and do not have have error term, ϵ.
+The output from the regression equation is f(X)^=μ^Y|X, the expected mean value of the response given a value of the predictor.
 Therefore, when we discuss the values of the response estimated using simple linear regression, what we are really talking about is what the value of the response variable is expected to be, on average, for a given value of the predictor variable.

 From , we know that the value of the response is not necessarily the same for all observations with the same value of the predictor.
 For example, we wouldn’t expect (nor do we observe) the same audience score for every movie with a critics score of 70.
 We know there are other factors other than the critics score that are related to how an audience reacts to a movie.
 Our analysis, however, only takes into account the critics score, so we do not capture these additional factors in our regression equation .
 This is where the error terms come back in.